dtk/dtk-docs-v1/_getting-started/quickstart.md

 ---
-title: 5 Minute Quickstart
+title: Quickstart
 order: 20
 ---

-# Dtk 5 Minute Quickstart
+# Dtk Quickstart

 ## Prerequisities
 In order to start using Dtk via the quickstart method, there are following prerequisities: